MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Package_Management_with_Azure_Artifacts.md

 Azure Artifacts facilitate discovery, installation, and publishing NuGet, npm, and Maven packages in Azure DevOps.
 It's deeply integrated with other Azure DevOps features such as Build, making package management a seamless part of your existing workflows.

-In this lab, you will learn how to work with Azure Artifacts by using the following steps:

-- create and connect to a feed.
-- create and publish a NuGet package.
-- import a NuGet package.
-- update a NuGet package.

 ## Objectives

 After you complete this lab, you will be able to:

--   Create an Azure Active Directory (Azure AD) service principal.
+-  Create and connect to a feed.
--   Create an Azure key vault.
+-  Create and publish a NuGet package.
--   Track pull requests through the Azure DevOps pipeline.
+-  Import a NuGet package.
+-  Update a NuGet package.

 ## Lab duration